 “But not by you.”

 “Doesn’t matter.
 You can’t honestly tell me you think we would hang out if we didn’t work together.
-If we were really friends, we would have already made plans to go out for drinks sometime.”
+If we were really friends, we’d already be making plans to go out for drinks.”

 She regretted saying that, not because she was worried she would offend him, but because she didn’t want him to challenge her and make the suggestion she said he never made.
-As much as she liked talking to Sebastian at work, having to sustain a conversation with him over an hour without customers or other work-related tasks to distract them would be too stressful.
+As much as she liked talking to Sebastian at work, having to sustain a conversation with him over the course of a couple hours without customers or other work-related tasks to distract them would be too stressful.

 Maybe that was why she didn’t have many friends.